 - compliance with power line operating requirements

-- If the project is planned on land owned by Hydro-Québec, the agreement will be in the form of a lease (market value rent).
+If the work is planned on land owned by Hydro-Québec, the agreement will be in the form of a lease (market value rent).

-Administrative fees generally apply for any request that requires action by several Hydro-Québec representatives.
+Administrative fees generally apply for any request that requires the intervention of various Hydro-Québec representatives.
 The amount is indicated on the acknowledgment of receipt of the authorization request.